 Gravel Springs Farm is a late Federal style brick farmhouse built in 1836, and little changed since.
-Never extended nor substantially remodelled, the exterior has seen only minor changes, and the interior retains its original details down to the cooking crane in the kitchen fireplace, and even a good number of original doors and cupboards grained in imitation of mahogany and tiger maple.
+Never extended nor substantially remodelled, the exterior has seen only minor changes, and the interior retains its original details down to the cooking crane in the kitchen fireplace, and even a number of original doors and cupboards grained in imitation of mahogany and tiger maple.
 Elsewhere, a faux marble painted finish on a chimneypiece is being uncovered from beneath two coats of 20thC white paint; the chimenypiece is one of seven, six of which are examples of an unusual form in lower Shenandoah Valley vernacular architecture, the 'Winchester knife shelf mantel.'
-Many original or early outbuildings remain, including a rare two-story granary.
+Several original or early outbuildings remain, including a rare two-story granary.

 'All is vanity.'